olros/Stun-server/README.md

 # IDATT2104-Project
 Created by: Hermann Owren Elton, Martin Slind Hagen and Olaf Rosendahl

+## Introduction
+This was an optional assignment in the course IDATT2104 at NTNU.
+The task was to create a STUN server and a P2P application.
+The P2P application will use the STUN server to get it's IP address so it can communicate with it's counter peer.

 ## Server
 Insert server name and link to latest running of CI/CD.....